 Check the bolts

 A round-shaped pulley is usually attached to the crankshaft by a large bolt and a thick washer at the center.
-Else, four small bolts around the inside edge of the pulley hold the shaft.
+Four small bolts around the inside edge of the pulley hold the shaft.
 Both these scenarios depend upon the vehicle model.

-All you need to do is to remove all the belts which are driven by the crankshaft pulley.
-Later on, you can see if there are any loose bolts.
-It’s better to tighten all the bolts to be sure.
+You only need to remove all the belts driven by the crankshaft pulley.
+Later, you can check for loose bolts.
+To be sure, it’s better to tighten all the bolts.

-Furthermore, remove the large bolt using a strap wrench to check the damages on the crankshaft itself.
-In case the end of the crankshaft is damaged, you are only left with one option – replace the crankshaft.
+Furthermore, remove the large bolt using a strap wrench to check the damage to the crankshaft itself.
+If the end of the crankshaft is damaged, you only have one option—replacing it.

 Internal Dampener

-Many crankshaft pulleys come with an internal dampener, which ultimately reduces the vibrations running along with the pulley belts.
-In this way, you can save the connected system from any kind of potential harm.
+Many crankshaft pulleys come with an internal dampener, ultimately reducing the vibrations running along with the pulley belts.
+This way, you can save the connected system from potential harm.

 By the way, you can individually replace a broken or worn-out crankshaft pulley belt.
 On the other hand, if a dampener becomes faulty, you’ll have to replace the entire crankshaft pulley.